Introduction to Fashion Design

 In order to fully participate in the practical exercises please bring the following materials/equipment to the first class:

+These can be purchased from any good art shop.
 As part of your research you will be required to do some printing.
 Please bring a small amount of cash to the course on your first day to credit your printing account.
 It is unlikely you will need to spend more than £5.
-Please be aware you may also need to purchase a small amount of fabric for draping on the stand during week 3.